beingaryan/beingaryan/README.md

 <!-- BLOG-POST-LIST:END -->

 ### What can I help with:question::cyclone:
-<code>git commit -m "Pretty much ML/DL stuffs and interesting Project Ideas!"</code> :grin:
+<code>"Pretty much ML/DL stuffs and interesting Project Ideas!"</code> :grin:

 ### How to connect with me:question::email: